Top Site Net Features | Register | Login

 The most common reasons for this procedure are:

-Wear out or loosening of the artificial prosthetic
+Wear out or loosen the artificial prosthetic

 This is more common when metal-on-metal implants are used, i.e. both the ball and socket parts are made of metal.
-In some cases, patients can be sensitive to the metal ions in the broken particles and can cause damage to the bone and soft tissues of the hip and this might result in the need for revision surgery.
+In some cases, patients can be sensitive to the metal ions in the broken particles which can cause damage to the bone and soft tissues of the hip and this might result in the need for revision surgery.

 Implants made of plastic have shown less wear out and therefore chances of development of osteolysis are also less.